The Simple Guide to Setting Up a Fidelity Cash Balance Plan

 • Plan Name and EIN that we provided to you (this can be found in your SmartVault account).

-Here is what it would look like for a 401(k) plan:
+Here is what it would look like for a Cash Balance Plan:

 Plan Trustee Information: This is where you as the owner enter your information.
 If you added your spouse as a Co-trustee of the plan, meaning they signed the plan document as well, then you can enter their information in the Co-Trustee section.